Developer: Infinite Int.

 Release Date: 8/12/2010

 Also Available On

-The first Puzzle Quest was amazing and it just had a lot of charm, a great story, good characters, and there was just something magical about that game.
+The first Puzzle Quest was amazing and it just had a lot of charm, a great story, and good characters, and there was just something magical about that game.
 Puzzle Quest 2 is a disappointment.
-The core gameplay is still intact, but it’s repetitive, has a toss away story, and just lacks the charm of the first game.
+The core gameplay is still intact, but it’s repetitive, has a toss-away story, and just lacks the charm of the first game.

 You can level up (thus the RPG elements), but it never feels like it does much because of how unbalanced the game is.
-You’ll have a regular foe with 184 HP then a boss with only 72.
+You’ll have a regular foe with 184 HP than a boss with only 72.
 It’s weird, but you keep coming back for the addictive puzzling.
-Another downfall is there’s hardly any useful items in the game.
+Another downfall is there are hardly any useful items in the game.
 Finding stronger armor, weapons, and shields should increase in quality as you progress, but halfway through the game, you’re still finding stuff from the beginning.
-There isn’t a large variety either and using mana potions and health potions are almost useless since just playing through the puzzle board is good enough.
+There isn’t a large variety either and using mana potions and health potions is almost useless since just playing through the puzzle board is good enough.

 Despite the charm being gone Puzzle Quest 2 manages to be good only by the puzzle game it was created from, but even hours into the game you will get sick of it, and may not even finish the story.
 The game just feels half-baked and I know it could have been so much better.
 However, if you loved the first game, or just love puzzle games, this is a great game for anyone.